2 journalists detained as Myanmar junta clamps down on press - WTMJ

 The independent Assistance Association for Political Prisoners reported that as of Thursday, it had verified 224 killings linked to the coup’s aftermath, more than half of them in Yangon, the biggest city.
 It said 2,258 people have been arrested or charged, with 1,938 still detained or evading arrest.

+“The vast majority of these people are held incommunicado still, and there are increasing reports of sexually based violence against them,” he said.

+The protests are led by doctors, nurses, teachers, truck drivers and farmers who coalesced under the “civil disobedience we’ve seen here,” Kirkwood added.

-Despite the violence, Myanmar’s neighbors have so far been tentative in their response.
-But Indonesian President Joko Widodo issued a strong statements on Friday, urging a halt to violence and asking other regional leaders to hold a summit on the crisis.
+Myanmar’s neighbors had been more tentative in their response.
+But Indonesian President Joko Widodo issued a strong statement on Friday, urging a halt to violence and asking other regional leaders to hold a summit on the crisis.

 “Indonesia urges that the use of violence in Myanmar be stopped immediately to avoid more victims.
 The safety and welfare of the people must be a top priority,” Widodo said in a televised address.
 “Indonesia also urges dialogue and reconciliation to be carried out immediately to restore democracy, peace and stability in Myanmar.”